PICIFORMES Linnaeus, 1758

 The Iberian Green Woodpecker, Picus sharpei, has been split from the European Green-Woodpecker, Picus viridis, based on Perktas et al. (2011) and Pons et al. (2011).
 The TiF list tries to use the biological species concept when possible.
 As pointed out by Perktas et al., the case for biological species status for the Zagros Green-Woodpecker remains weak, so it remains a subspecies, Picus viridis innominatus.

-A recent paper by García-Trejo et al. (2009) finds that the northern subspecies of the Golden-fronted Woodpecker, Melanerpes aurifrons, is more closely related to the Red-bellied Woodpecker, Melanerpes carolinus, than to other Golden-fronted races.
+Melanerpini: García-Trejo et al. (2009) found that the northern subspecies of the Golden-fronted Woodpecker, Melanerpes aurifrons, is more closely related to the Red-bellied Woodpecker, Melanerpes carolinus, than to other Golden-fronted races.
 Accordingly, they recommend splitting the other races as the tropical Melanerpes santacruzi, known as Velasquez's Woodpecker.
 It is possible that further splitting will be needed.
 The names Lesson's Woodpecker and Truxillo Woodpecker have been applied to some of the other tropical races.
-Based on their work, I have also rearranged the carolinus group, which starts at M. pucherani.
-The results of Overton and Rhoads (2006) suggest that the Puerto Rican, Hispaniolan, and presumably Jamaican Woodpeckers belong near carolinus.
-The entire Red-bellied complex needs further study to before it is completely sorted out.
+I had previously arranged the Centurus woodpeckers based on their work.
+Navarro-Sigüenza et al.\ (2017) have recently taken another look at the complex, using more genes.
+The current arrangement, as well as the recognition of Centurus (Swainson, 1837, type carolinus) is based on Navarro-Sigüenza et al.

 Jynginae: Wrynecks Swainson, 1831